bonni208/Business_Ethics/Business_Ethics.md

 > Suppose you find yourself in a situation in which killing an innocent person is the only way to prevent many innocent people from dying.
 What’s the right thing to do?
 This question arose in The Queen v.
 Dudley and Stephens (1884), a famous English law case involving four men stranded in a lifeboat without food or water.
 How should we judge the action of Dudley and Stephens?
 Was it morally justified or morally wrong?

-This captivating case serves as a catalyst for an engaging classroom debate in this most-popular class at Harvard, challenging the moral validity of utilitarianism and its doctrine that deems "the greatest good for the greatest number" as the ultimate ethical guideline.
-Join us as we explore this profound moral inquiry and grapple with the complexities of ethical decision-making.

-**Take notes on the videos as you watch.** They don't need to be super detailed, but be sure to capture the main terms and names that he mentions, as well as a few things you #notice and #wonder as you watch.
+**Take notes on the videos as you watch under your Lesson 02 notes.** They don't need to be super detailed, but be sure to capture the main terms and names that he mentions, as well as a few things you #notice and #wonder as you watch.
 1-2 pages should do it.
 Keep your notes in the same place that you established for this class in previous lessons.

 Watch: [Justice: What's The Right Thing To Do?
 Episode 01 and 02"](https://youtu.be/kBdfcR-8hEY?si=5FknB5kumG2kiipJ) (54 minutes)